-By Cat Grayson.
-Last Updated 15th November 2023.
+By Stephen Kane.
+Last Updated 5th January 2024.
 On this page, you will find a guide that answers the question; “I have had an accident at work, what are my rights?”
 As well as many others.
-Suffering an injury at work can be a traumatic event, especially if the injuries you have sustained are serious.
+Suffering an injury at work can be a traumatic event, especially if the workplace injuries you have sustained are serious.
 The last thing on your mind will be what your legal situation is, and how you can make a claim for your injuries.
 So, in this guide, we attempt to educate you on the process of making a claim for workplace illnesses and injuries.
 What to do if you believe you have a valid reason to make a claim, and what your legal position is.

 Within this guide to making a personal injury claim following an accident at work, you will find everything that you will need to know, to begin making properly informed decisions about your own claim.
 As long as you are ready to begin with the personal injury claims time limit of three years, this guide should be useful to you.

 You don’t need to read all of this guide; you can skip over the parts that don’t pertain to your own situation.
 If you need some additional information, or have some questions you need to be answered, please give the Advice.co.uk team a call on 0161 696 9685.
 One of them will be on hand to give you the information that you need, and answer any questions that you have.

 - I Had An Accident At Work, What Are My Rights In The UK?